dpriskorn/ItemSubjector/README.md

 issues.
 * log in to PAWS
 * open a terminal
-* run `git clone https://github.com/dpriskorn/ItemSubjector.git .itemsubjector && cd .itemsubjector && pip install -r requirements.txt`
+* run `git clone https://github.com/dpriskorn/ItemSubjector.git .itemsubjector && cd .itemsubjector && pip install poetry && poetry install --without=dev`
   <- note the dot in front of the directory name
   that hides it from publication which is crucial to avoid publication of your login credentials.